XTLS/Xray-docs-next/docs/en/config/transports/quic.md

 > `type`: string

-伪装类型，可选的值有：
+Type of obfuscation.
+Corresponding inbound and outbound proxy must have the same settings.
+Choices are:

-- `"none"`：默认值，不进行伪装，发送的数据是没有特征的数据包。
+- `"none"`: Default value.
+No obfuscation is used.
-- `"srtp"`：伪装成 SRTP 数据包，会被识别为视频通话数据（如 FaceTime）。
+- `"srtp"`: Obfuscated as SRTP traffic.
+It may be recognized as video calls such as Facetime.
-- `"utp"`：伪装成 uTP 数据包，会被识别为 BT 下载数据。
+- `"utp"`: Obfuscated as uTP traffic.
+It may be recognized as Bittorrent traffic.
-- `"wechat-video"`：伪装成微信视频通话的数据包。
+- `"wechat-video"`: Obfuscated to WeChat traffic.
-- `"dtls"`：伪装成 DTLS 1.2 数据包。
+- `"dtls"`: Obfuscated as DTLS 1.2 packets.
-- `"wireguard"`：伪装成 WireGuard 数据包。（并不是真正的 WireGuard 协议）
+- `"wireguard"`: Obfuscated as WireGuard packets.
+(NOT true WireGuard protocol)

 ::: tip
-当加密和伪装都不启用时，数据包即为原始的 QUIC 数据包，可以与其它的 QUIC 工具对接。
+When neither encryption nor obfuscation is enabled, QUIC transport is compatible with other QUIC tools.
-为了避免被探测，建议加密或伪装至少开启一项。
+However it is recommended to enable either or both for better undetectable communication.
 :::